avanishd-3/wildlog/README.md

 ## Database Setup

-This project uses PostgreSQL with Drizzle ORM.
+This project uses PostgreSQL with Drizzle ORM and Neo4j.

-1. Make sure you have a PostgreSQL database set up.
-2. Update your `apps/server/.env` file with your PostgreSQL connection details.
+1. Update your `apps/server/.env` file with your connection details.

-3. Apply the schema to your database:
+2. Apply the schema to your PostgreSQL database:

 ```bash
 pnpm run db:push